gsi-upm/gsicrawler/docs/tutorials.rst

 .. code:: bash

-  $ docker-compose exec luigi python -m crontasks tutorial3
+  $ sudo docker-compose run gsicrawler tutorial3

 In order to access the stored data in Elastic Search, access ``localhost:19200/tutorial/_search?pretty`` from your web browser.